bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 implicitly or explicitly indexed.

 **Implicit indexing of `<matches>_physioevents.tsv.gz` files**.
-When `ForeignIndexColumn` is not provided, a column with name `"foreign_index"` SHOULD be defined.
-The `"foreign_index"` column corresponds to the one-based row number of the associated `<matches>_physio.tsv.gz` file.
+When `ForeignIndexColumn` is not provided, the `"onset"` column corresponds to the one-based row number of the associated `<matches>_physio.tsv.gz` file.
-The `"foreign_index"` column accepts negative values to register events occurred before the recording(s) in the corresponding `<matches>_physio.tsv.gz` file started.
+The `"onset"` column accepts negative values to register events occurred before the recording(s) in the corresponding `<matches>_physio.tsv.gz` file started.